ipfs-shipyard/pinning-service-compliance/nft.storage.md

 * "delegates" must contain at least 1 items

-* "name" must be a string

-* "origins" must be an array

-* "meta" must be an object

-* "delegates" must contain at least 1 items

 * "origins" must be an array

 * "meta" must be an object